jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-21-beam-examples-8/index.md

 * `ComputeBoxedMetrics`
     - This composite transform begins with placing activity tracking elements into a global window and pushes them into the `ToMetricFn` *DoFn*.
 * `ToMetricFn`
     - This is a stateful *DoFn* that buffers the tracking elements and flushes them periodically.
 Once flushed, it computes a metric record recursively and returns a tuple of the key (user ID) and metric together with the associating timestamp.
-Note that the timestamp of the output tuple is taken from the first element's timestamp.
+The timestamp of the output tuple is taken from the first element's timestamp.
 * `Metric`
-    - A custom data type that keeps user activity metrics.
+    - This is a custom data type that keeps user activity metrics.
 * `MeanPaceCombineFn`
-    - A *CombineFn* that accumulates user activity metrics.
+    - This *CombineFn* accumulates user activity metrics and computes an average speed.
 * `ReadPositionsFromKafka`
     - It reads messages from a Kafka topic, and returns tuple elements of user ID and position.
 We need to specify the output type hint for a portable runner to recognise the output type correctly.
 Note that, the Kafka read and write transforms have an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
 We will use the legacy read in this post to prevent a problem that is described in this [GitHub issue](https://github.com/apache/beam/issues/20979).
 * `PreProcessInput`
     - This is a composite transform that converts an input text message into a tuple of user ID and position as well as assigns a timestamp value into an individual element.
-* `WriteMetricsToKafka`
+* `WriteNotificationsToKafka`
     - It sends output messages to a Kafka topic.
-Each message is a tuple of user ID and speed.
-Note that the input type hint is necessary when the inputs are piped from a transform by *Beam SQL*.
+Each message is a tuple of track (user ID) and notification.

 ```python
 # chapter4/sport_tracker_utils.py